jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/widget.rst

 To change the Qt style, use the option ``-S``.
 To figure out which Qt styles are available, use a dummy style that doesn't exist: ``-S unicorn`` (let's hope no one will ever create a Qt style named "unicorn").
-The application will fail to launch but it will display a list of available styles.
+The application will fail to launch, but it will display a list of available styles.

 To install some extra styles: